mfthomps/Labtainers/README.md

 so you may want to logout/login, or start a new bash shell before using Labtainers the first time.

+December 21, 2020
+- The gradelab function failed when zip files were copied from a VirtualBox shared folder.
+- Update Instructor Guide to describe management of student zip files on host computers.

 December 4, 2020
 - Transition distribution of tar to GitHub releaese artifacts
 - Eliminate seperate designer tar file, use git repo tarball.